Name your brand

 Before that, I was a copywriter at a few ad agencies and honestly, I saw firsthand what a mess naming can be without process.
 Creatives know how to take the leap and see the potential in a name, but don’t always know how to bring their clients and their clients’ leaders along for the ride, especially in more technical disciplines and risk-averse industries like finance or law.

-I’ve been self-employed for more than five years now, and naming has become my big part of my practice.
 I love that people bring me their nearly-formed ideas and say, “I don’t know how to talk about my big beautiful baby!”
-Feeling into that unknown space, finding its edges and giving it more definition, that’s where the magic lies, for me 🪄
+Feeling into that unknown space, finding its edges and giving it more definition, that’s where the magic lies for me.

 • Yes!
 I partner with agencies of all shapes and sizes to lead their naming projects, or support their process with creative name generation.